idesignzone/knowledgebase/docs/getting-started.md

 After you have installed WordPress, you can start installing Gridsome theme following these steps:

 1. In your WordPress admin go to Appearance/Themes - Add New and upload both gridbox-theme and gridbox-child-theme.
 2. Activate Gridbox Child theme
 3. Go to Appearance/Install Plugins and start Installing required plugins.
 Make sure plugins are activated.

 ## Import Demo Data

 You can import the demo content shown in the demo to your WordPress installation.
-To import on of the predefined demos go to Appearance/Import Demo Data and select your ideal demo and click import.
+To import one of the predefined demos go to Appearance/Import Demo Data and select your ideal demo and click import.